mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 (GIRF) to arbitrary input trajectories can be modelled from such data under linear-time invariant system assumptions (Addy et al., 2012; Campbell-Washburn et al., 2016; Rahmer et al., 2019; Vannesjo et al., 2014, 2013).
-The required field measurements for these calibrations may either rely on a dedicated NMR-probe based field cameras (Barmet et al., 2008; Vannesjo et al., 2014, 2013;
-Zanche et al., 2008) or on off-the-shelf NMR phantoms (Addy et al., 2012; Duyn et al., 1998; Rahmer et al., 2019), with certain trade-offs to measurement precision and acquisition duration (Graedel et al., 2017).
+The required field measurements for these calibrations may either rely on dedicated NMR-probe based field cameras (Barmet et al., 2008; Vannesjo et al., 2014, 2013; Zanche et al., 2008) or on off-the-shelf NMR phantoms (Addy et al., 2012; Duyn et al., 1998; Rahmer et al., 2019), with certain trade-offs to measurement precision and acquisition duration (Graedel et al., 2017).

 For the dynamic field effects, induced by the system (e.g., drifts through gradient heating), as well as the subject (e.g., fluctuations with the breathing